COVID-19 Community Fund

 United Way of South Texas established a COVID-19 Community Fund in March 2020 to support local non-profit agencies providing direct services to Hidalgo and Starr Counties residents affected by COVID-19.
 United Way of South Texas and its partner agencies are using creative methods to reach clients.

-The following are some examples of the free services available:
+The following are some examples of how Partner Agencies provided free services in 2020-2021:

-- Boys and Girls Clubs are providing Drive-Up food distribution for school-aged youth and their families.
-In addition, they are offering an educational virtual experience for club members.
+- Boys and Girls Clubs provided Drive-Up food distribution for school-aged youth and their families.
+In addition, they offered an educational virtual experience for club members.

-- Hidalgo Youth Center is providing Grab and Go Meals from 8 a.m.to 12 p.m.
+- Hidalgo Youth Center provided Grab and Go Meals.

-- The Salvation Army has closed their family thrift store; however, they continue to provide shelter, Grab and Go Meals, and rental assistance to qualifying families via phone interview.
+- The Salvation Army closed their family thrift store.
+Today, they continue to provide shelter, Grab and Go Meals, and rental assistance to qualifying families.

 - Palmer Drug Abuse Program continuous to offer counselling via phone to individuals struggling with addiction and substance abuse.